julio-cpsjr/java-projects-dio/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `br.com.dio.dominio`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.